BACON8ER-GAMER/ktlint/documentation/snapshot/docs/rules/standard.md

 ## No line break after else

-Disallows line breaks after the else keyword if that could lead to confusion, for example:
+Disallows line breaks after the else keyword if that could lead to confusion.

 === "[:material-heart:](#) Ktlint"